 - Representing one of the nation’s largest natural gas producers in multiple lawsuits alleging underpayment of royalties.
 In 2017, represented client at trial brought on behalf of more than 12,000 class members.
 After a two-week trial in federal court, client achieved a complete defense victory, with the jury rejecting the plaintiff’s claim for more than $300 million in actual and punitive damages and penalties.

-- Represented insured in insurance-coverage dispute in United States District Court for the Southern District of Texas regarding property damage to a hospital in Hurricane Ike.
+- Represented the insured in an insurance-coverage dispute in U.S. District Court for the Southern District of Texas regarding property damage to a hospital in Hurricane Ike.
 After a three-week trial, the jury returned a verdict in favor of client and awarded over $35 million in damages.
-Case settled prior to oral argument in the Fifth Circuit.
+The case settled prior to oral argument in the Fifth Circuit.

-- Represented hospital in two-week trial in Harris County District Court in case brought by anesthesiologist and medical director for retaliatory discharge for alleged reporting of instances of patient safety violations; they had sought over $7 million in compensatory damages.
-Jury returned verdict in favor of hospital.
+- Represented a hospital in a two-week trial in Harris County District Court in case brought by an anesthesiologist and medical director for retaliatory discharge for alleged reporting of instances of patient safety violations; they had sought over $7 million in compensatory damages.
+The jury returned verdict in favor of hospital.

-- Represented insurer in appeal by city of Austin from case asserting subrogation claims on behalf of insured property owners related to Steiner Ranch fire of 2011.
-Court of appeals rejected city’s attempt to have common law tort claims dismissed on jurisdictional grounds.
+- Represented the insurer in an appeal by the city of Austin from a case asserting subrogation claims on behalf of insured property owners related to Steiner Ranch fire of 2011.
+The court of appeals rejected city’s attempt to have common law tort claims dismissed on jurisdictional grounds.

-- Obtained reversal of $5 million judgment against private equity firm and one of its portfolio companies in case where plaintiff asserted breach of contract and fraudulent transfer claims.
+- Obtained reversal of a $5 million judgment against a private equity firm and one of its portfolio companies in case where plaintiff asserted breach of contract and fraudulent transfer claims.